 Determining correct washer thickness:

-- Before weighing, balancing, grinding and assembly can commence however, the correct washer thickness must be established.
+- Before weighing, balancing, assembly and grinding can commence however, the correct washer thickness must be established.
 The end goal- after the heads are assembled and the bolts are torqued- is to have the nut be flush or very close to flush with the end of the bolt.
 The correct washer thickness needs to be established as a preliminary step before beginning the balancing process.
 Having the nut rest at or near the end of the bolt offers protection during the jointing operation and prevents damaged bolt threads from complicating the head dis-assembly process.
 The correct washer thickness also keeps debris from collecting on the exposed threads of the bolt.

 Step 1: Install one complete stack of cutters on a bolt, including spacers if required.
 The stack height needs to be identical to what will be installed in the working head.